 - 2-4 tbsp raspberry sugar

-- Gently coat cleaned raspberries in 1 tbsp flour.
+- Gently coat cleaned raspberries in 1 tablespoon flour.
 Line on a small plate or baking sheet.
 Chill in the freezer until ready to use in the cake.

 - Preheat oven to 350F and line a baking pan with parchemnt paper.
 Set aside